zstg/blog/zstgblog/content/posts/Linux/nixos.md

 +++
-title = "Install nixOS using the minimal ISO" author = "ZeStig" authorTwitter = "" #do not include @ cover = ""
+title = "Install NixOS using the minimal ISO" author = "ZeStig" authorTwitter = "" #do not include @ cover = ""